Paul Émile Appell

-Paul Émile Appell (27 September 1855, in Strasbourg – 24 October 1930, in Paris) was a French mathematician and Rector of the University of Paris.
+Paul Émile Appell (27 September 1855 in Strasbourg – 24 October 1930 in Paris) was a French mathematician and Rector of the University of Paris.
 Appell polynomials and Appell's equations of motion are named after him, as is rue Paul Appell in the 14th arrondissement of Paris and the minor planet 988 Appella.

 Life

 Paul Appell entered the École Normale Supérieure in 1873.

 He was elected to the French Academy of Sciences in 1892.

 In 1895, he became a Professor at the École Centrale Paris.
 Between 1903 and 1920 he was Dean of the Faculty of Science of the University of Paris, then Rector of the University of Paris from 1920 to 1925.

 Appell was the President of the Société astronomique de France (SAF), the French astronomical society, from 1919 to 1921.

 His daughter Marguerite Appell (1883–1969), who married the mathematician Émile Borel, is known as a novelist under her pen-name Camille Marbo.

 Appell was an atheist.
-He was awarded Order of the White Eagle.
+He was awarded Order of the White Eagle. and was also elected to honorary membership of the Manchester Literary and Philosophical Society.